edgedb/edgedb/docs/stdlib/datetime.rst

         select <cal::date_duration>'3 weeks 5 days';
         select <cal::date_duration>'-7 millennia';

-    Generally ``date_duration`` is fully compatible with
+    In most cases, :eql:type:`cal::date_duration` is fully compatible with :eql:type:`cal::relative_duration` and shares the same general
-    :eql:type:`cal::relative_duration` and has the same general behaviour and caveats.
-It will even to implicitly cast to :eql:type:`cal::relative_duration` in any situation where only
-    :eql:type:`cal::relative_duration` is expected.
+    behavior/caveats.
+Implicit type coercion will happen in the event where only :eql:type:`cal::relative_duration` is expected.

-    See function :eql:func:`cal::to_date_duration` and date/time
-    :eql:op:`operators <dtminus>` for more ways of working with :eql:type:`cal::date_duration`.
+    For more information regarding interacting with this type, see :eql:func:`cal::to_date_duration` and :eql:op:`operators <dtminus>`.

 ----------